comp1100/comp1100.github.io/_sources/workshops/Week_4_repositories.md

 One team member should be nominated as a 'team leader' for this exercise.
 Your legend will ask your team leader for their Github username and will send a separate invite to enable this team leader to create a repository.

-The team leader  member should create a repository for the team.
+The team leader should create a repository for the team.
 This MUST follow the format:

 ```[Day]_[Time]_Team_[XY]```